tidyverse/tidyverse.org/content/articles/2018-10-dplyr-0-8-0-release-candidate.markdown

 #> 4 b     e         2     4
 ```

-Note however, than even `.preserve = FALSE` respects the factors that are used as
+Note however, that even `.preserve = FALSE` respects the factors that are used as
 grouping variables, in particular `filter( , .preserve = FALSE)` is not a way to
 discard empty groups.
 The forcats 📦 may help: